SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 It is sometimes necessary to check the specific class of an instance in order to decide how it should be used.
-It can also be necessary to treat a specific instance as if it is a particular type of class, even if it is actually a subclass of that class.
+It can also be necessary to treat a specific instance as if it is a different superclass or subclass from its own class hierarchy.
 Both of these tasks are achieved using :newTerm:`type casting`.

 Here's an example: